benlistyg/Thesis/README.md

   - 10% of items misloaded & 1 correlation misspecified
   - 20% of items misloaded & 1 correlation misspecified

 `fitsim.R` will run the complete simulation.
-On a 12-core machine, this took ~6.5 hours from start to finish when ran in parallel.
+This will take a _very_ long time and I would recommend the use of a cluster to replicate results.